 What happens if the dot is moved to a different vertex?

-There are a number of variables affecting the speed /time graphs.
+There are a number of variables affecting the speed/time graphs.
 Fix all but one of the variables and spend time making sense of the impact of that variable.
-For example, keeping the dot fixed at a vertex and examining what happens for the same polygon but for different sizes, then for different vertices before moving onto different polygons.
+For example, trying the dot at different vertices of a polygon, then looking at edges and interior points, before moving onto different polygons.

 Pairs could draw out a speed-time graph they have generated and post it as a challenge for others to establish which initial settings were used(in the least number of guesses).